Caleb Ross: Biography

 Following the show's cancellation, he guest starred on Mercy Peak and Revelations.
 He and Vanessa Stacey (Alice) were both involved in behind-the-scenes work for The Tribe follow up series The New Tomorrow, with Ross becoming a foley artist for the series, and was a unit assistant in the 2004 film Futile Attraction.
-In September 2006, Ross made an appearance at the 2006 Dragon*Con convention in Atlanta, Georgia with Tribe co-stars Tom Hern (Ram) and Matt Robinson (Slade).
+In September 2006, Ross made an appearance at the 2006 Dragon*Con convention in Atlanta, Georgia, with Tribe co-stars Tom Hern (Ram) and Matt Robinson (Slade).
+In 2002, he appeared in The Lord of the Rings: The Two Towers as a Rohan Soldier in the Battle of Helms Deep.
+He went uncredited in his role.

 In recent years, Ross has been in the process of publishing his autobiography.
 He has also been involved in several television and short film projects including a cameo appearance with another former Tribe cast member Michael Wesley-Smith (Jack) in the 2007 film The Last Great Snail Chase.
-He has also indicated in interviews an interest in immigrating to Canada to continue his acting career.
+He had also indicated in interviews an interest in immigrating to Canada to continue his acting career.

+In 2011, Caleb appeared in the Documentary ‘The Last Dogs of Winter’, which was directed by Costa Botes and went on to win an award at Toronto International Film Festival.
+Following this, he worked as a camera operator for ‘12 Dogs Drive-The Run Home’ (2018) and the TV Series, ‘Polar Bear Town’.
+Now retired from acting, he founded Nanuk Operations, a guiding expedition company and rents out camera equipment to productions across Canada.